Implementation#

 import ufl

-from petsc4py.PETSc import ScalarType
+from dolfinx import default_scalar_type

 x = ufl.SpatialCoordinate(domain)

-beta = fem.Constant(domain, ScalarType(12))
+beta = fem.Constant(domain, default_scalar_type(12))

-R0 = fem.Constant(domain, ScalarType(0.3))
+R0 = fem.Constant(domain, default_scalar_type(0.3))

-p = 4 * ufl.exp(-beta**2 * (x[0]**2 + (x[1] - R0)**2))
+p = 4 * ufl.exp(-(beta**2) * (x[0] ** 2 + (x[1] - R0) ** 2))

 Create a Dirichlet boundary condition using geometrical conditions#

 The next step is to create the homogeneous boundary condition.
-As opposed to the first tutorial we will use dolfinx.fem.locate_dofs_geometrical to locate the degrees of freedom on the boundary.
+As opposed to the first tutorial we will use locate_dofs_geometrical to locate the degrees of freedom on the boundary.
 As we know that our domain is a circle with radius 1, we know that any degree of freedom should be located at a coordinate \((x,y)\) such that \(\sqrt{x^2+y^2}=1\).

 import numpy as np